Small Screen Producer Featured in Pool & Spa News Social Media Story

 1. The 1,000-pound gorilla

 With 450 million active users, Facebook has a larger population than the United States.
 If you use just one social-sharing site, most experts agree this should be it.
-“We build Facebook into everything we do,” says Pam Vinje, CEO of The Pool Marketing Site, which provides Internet marketing for the pool industry.
+“We build Facebook into everything we do,” says Pam Vinje, CEO of The Pool Marketing Site, a division of Small Screen Producer which provides Internet marketing for the pool industry.

 To use Facebook well, ask customers to “like” your page as soon as they sign your contract or buy a product.
 With more “likes,” people researching your firm are more likely to see a trusted friend among the group — a modern take on referral marketing.
 Use satisfied customers’ testimonials on your page and in inexpensive Facebook ads, which can be highly targeted, down to a particular ZIP code.
 “With Facebook, your customers become your brand evangelists selling your product,” Vinje says.